ex3ndr/llama-coder/README.md

 Most of the problems could be seen in output of a plugin in VS Code extension output.

 ## Changelog

+## [0.0.11]
+- Added Stable Code model
+- Pause download only for specific model instead of all models

 ## [0.0.10]
 - Adding ability to pick a custom model